veselink1/server-cv/jenkins-jobs/README.md

     - This may be useful when testing new jobs running this Jenkinsfile from a forked repo e.g., if the new job isn't working quite right while testing it won't cause every patch to receive a -1 Verification.

+- Check an existing server-cv branch history in-case there's customisation required.
+E.g. when setting up kv_engine/7.2.4 some customisation of server-cv/7.2.4 was needed, the commit history of server-cv/7.2.4 shows the changes that may need to be ported for any other numbered release.